BhaveshPatidar/PythonScripts/README.md

 # Project Title

-Collection of some useful python scripts from Automate the Boring Stuff With Python and rest are my own.
+Collection of some useful python scripts and rest are my own.

 ## Getting Started